MauRG/data-guard-blind-dates/README.md

     - Count how many unbalanced BlindDates to have (+1 or -1 users)

 ### Bonus requirements
-- Participation for the week requires intermediate table, employee/week
+- Participation for the week requires intermediate table, employee/week.
+Or an invite table that belongs to user
 - Add Employee endpoint is lowest priority due to time constraints and since it is just an improvement of the seeding process instead of new feature